User Log In

 The goal of Team Management is to enable work groups (whether on their own or guided by expert consultants, trainers, or coaches) to make effective use of all the key principles and practices that are presented in the culture and skills track in the Quantum Wheel.
 Indeed, in the two courses on Culture Management and Critical Thinking, most of the time is spent on presenting important concepts and theories about human behavior in organizations—building on the foundational material that is initially presented in BASIC, GROUP, and ADVANCED Training in Conflict Management.
 For this course in the team track, however, less time is spent on providing new concepts and theories, because more time is dedicated to making sure that all varieties of groups (including work groups, cross-functional teams, project groups, and process improvement teams) can actually increase their performance and satisfaction in the workplace: first by identifying and then by closing their most stubborn time-gaps and team-gaps.
 As a total package, the first three tracks (cultures, skills, and teams) establish an effective quantum infrastructure in the informal organization, which then sets the stage for redesigning and improving the formal organization: strategy-structures and reward systems.

 8. If You Are Interested in Several of Our Online Courses, Take The Complete Program

-When you purchase The Complete Program (at a considerable savings versus purchasing our online courses separately), you'll have access to all Course Manuals (more than 700 pages), just as if you had purchased our courses one at a time.
+When you purchase The Complete Program (at a considerable savings versus purchasing our online courses separately), you'll have access to all Course Manuals (866 pages), just as if you had purchased our courses one at a time.
 And for your convenience, all our courses are available on the same webpage—in the recommended sequence.
-Since each course includes an optional Final Exam (consisting of twenty-five, multiple-choice questions), if you receive a score of at least 88% on the exams for (1) Quantum Transformation, (2) ADVANCED Training, (3) Critical Thinking, and (4) EITHER Culture Management OR Team Management, you'll receive a special recognition to signify that you have mastered The Complete Program: Certificate in Conflict Management and Change Management.
+Since each course includes an optional Final Exam (consisting of twenty-five, multiple-choice questions), if you receive a score of at least 88% on the four exams for (1) EITHER Expanding Consciousness OR Quantum Transformation, (2) ADVANCED Training, (3) Critical Thinking, and (4) EITHER Culture Management OR Team Management, you'll receive a special recognition to signify that you have mastered The Complete Program: Certificate in Conflict Management and Change Management.
 NOTE: As new online courses become available, The Complete Program will expand to include them.